katkaypettitt/pybites-searcher/README.md

-# pybites-searcher
+# Bite Search

-Search through completed Bites
+> Search through Bites from PyBites

+Search via Bite number, Learning Path or tag.
+Can also view all completed Bites or all Bites.